SMercury

 Valens Mercury in Daimon rising with benefic testimony

-If Mercury is in Daimon, at morning rising, and receives benefic witness from the Moon's place under the current proxy, the chart receives a narrow letters-and-honors note.
+If Mercury is in Daimon, at morning rising, and receives benefic witness from the Moon's place in this reading, the chart receives a letters-and-honors indication.